SamiPerttu/fundsp/README.md

 ## Examples

-For the practice of *graph fu*, some examples of graph expressions.
+Some examples of graph expressions.

 ---